19pa1a0428/Roadmap_By_ClaudeAI/Readme.md

   Prepare for technical interviews - focus on cloud architecture.

 - [ ] **Open Source Contributions** 💼
-  Contribute to AI/DevOps projects to build credibility
+  Contribute to AI/DevOps projects to build credibility.

 - [ ] **Technical Writing/Blogging** 🌟
   Share your AI + DevOps insights - great for visibility